-If you don’t have a budget then have a look at this post on how to set one up.
+If you don’t have a budget then have a look at how you can create a simple budget.
 Let’s be clear though that if you don’t have a budget then you are definitely not in control of your money.
 You will find that circumstances and other people are really in control of when and how much you spend.
 Think about that for a while and then calculate your financial health.

 Set a reminder on your phone for 7 days from now and revisit these questions.